International student transfer policy

-- The course for which the student has received a Confirmation of Enrolment (CoE) will not be offered by the University and ceased to be registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+- The course for which the student has received a Confirmation of Enrolment (CoE) will not be offered by the University and ceased to be registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS)

 - The student is in receipt of a packaged CoE and has not met the entry requirements for the principal course

-- A course is academically unsuitable for the student
+- A course is academically unsuitable for the student and the student is therefore unable to achieve satisfactory course progress at the level they are studying

-- There is evidence that the overseas student’s reasonable expectations about their current course are not being met.
+- There is evidence that the overseas student’s reasonable expectations about their current course are not being met

-- An appeal (internal or external) on another matter results in a decision or recommendation to release the student
+- An appeal (internal or external) on another matter results in a decision or recommendation to release the student.

 A release request will be refused if a student is unable to provide satisfactory evidence that his/her course is academically unsuitable, or that the student cannot provide sufficient evidence that compassionate or compelling circumstances for the transfer exit.
 A release request will not be granted if:

-- The University forms the view that the student is trying to avoid being reported to the Department of Home Affairs for failure to meet the provider's attendance or academic progress requirements;
+- The University forms the view that the student is trying to avoid being reported to the Department of Home Affairs for failure to meet the provider's attendance or academic progress requirements

 - The University is not satisfied that the student has demonstrated compassionate or compelling grounds for a transfer